Growth model with externalities for energetic transition via MFG with common external variable: Technological investment model

 \paragraph{Nash equilibrium.} The mean-field game problem is to find a tuple $(\bar{a},\bar{p})$ such that

 Let us describe this condition.
 Given an externality process, the objective of each country is to find an optimal investment strategy to maximise its criterion.
 Once each country has found its optimal strategy, and thus a trajectory of capital, this prescribes a new externality process via the externality dynamics.
 We say that we have found a mean-field solution (or a Nash equilibrium) if the new externality process is equal to the initial one.
+In the following, we consider two kind of solutions: strong and weak solutions, see definitions \ref{def:strong} and \ref{def:weak-eq-FBDSE} below.
+The main difference between the two notions is that the probabilistic setting is fixed in the strong solution context, while it is part of the solution in the weak solution notion.
+We refer to \cite[Vol. II]{carmona2018probabilistic} for a detailed discussion and a general theory.